January 15, 2019

 “When you give food as a reward it makes children like the carrot less and the cake more.
 Same thing with screen time.” — Jess Haines, family relations and applied nutrition professor at University of Guleph.

-The same study also found that parents can set the example for children’s screen habits.
+The same study also found that parents can set an example for children’s screen habits.

 Time parents spent using screens in front of their children is related to the screen use of kids.
 However, this was only observed among mothers in the study.
 The researchers think this might be because mothers spend more time with their kids.